priv-kweihmann/oelint-parser/README.md

 needed.
 Those can be easily modified, in case you have additional information to add/remove/modify.

-The actual database is not accessible by the user, but a few methods in the `oelint_parse.constants.CONSTANT` class do exist.
+The actual database is not directly accessible by the user, but a few methods in the `oelint_parse.constants.CONSTANT` class do exist.
 Each of the method accepts a dictionary with the same key mapping as listed below (multilevel paths are displayed a JSON pointer)

 | key                        | type | description                                           | getter for information                                     |